007SurajSr/Meal-Planner-project-/README.md

 # Meal-Planner-project-
-This is a frontend project using html, CSS and JavaScript
+This is a my very first frontend project using html, CSS and JavaScript